delgada-ui/delgada/docs/overview.md

 ### Future Functionality, Syntax, and Tooling

-Below is a list of future functionality and syntax that are being considered for PoppyHTML.
+Below is a list of future functionality and syntax that are being considered for Delgada.

 - Nested component children using the `<slot />` element
 - Multiple nested component children using named slots
 - Component scoped CSS / JS
 - Multipage website compilation (potentially using a `routes` page directory structure?)
 - Improve output code quality
-- New project creation using `npm init poppyhtml` command
+- New project creation using `npm init delgada` command
 - Rebuild the compiler and CLI using the Rust programming language
 - Ship built-in dev server/file watcher?
 - Ship built-in code formatter?